 In gallery view, you can arrange people how you want – just click on their picture and drag them where you want them on your screen.
 This only affects your screen, but I find it’s helpful for things like remembering who has had a turn to speak.

 Adjusting View during Screen Share

-When someone is sharing their screen, on the left hand side, you’ll see a large image of their slides, and a few participants’ images (usually on the right, but maybe across the top).
+When someone is sharing their screen, on the left hand side, you’ll see a large image of their slides, and the speaker (and maybe a few participants’ images) on the right or across the top).
 You can adjust your screen so you can see more participants.
 Move your mouse cursor to be in the area between the shared screen and participant pictures – you’ll see a gray vertical line.
 In the center of that line, you’ll see two white lines.
 Click on that to move it till the screen is divided as you wish between the shared slides and the participants.

 If you don’t see that line between, then go up to the top of the screen near the green button and choose view options, choose “side-by-side” and then you should be able to adjust as I’ve described, then decide whether you want speaker view or gallery view on the right.

 Communicating Your Reactions

 - You might see a “reactions” option in the command bar.
 Click on this and you’ll see a thumbs up or clapping hands appear on your image.
 Some meetings will have additional reactions set up.